fffonion/lua-resty-openssl/README.md

 of `ssl`, peer certificate means the server certificate on client side, or the client certificate on server side.

+This function should be called after SSL handshake.

 [Back to TOC](#table-of-contents)

 ### ssl:get_peer_cert_chain